-Wild Beginnings in Colorado is looking for an assistant preschool teacher to work with children ages 3-5 for Monday-Thursday AM classes from 9:00am-12:00pm.
-You must be able to work a minimum of two days a week.
+Wild Beginnings of Colorado is looking for a Lead Forest Preschool teacher to work with children ages 3-5 for 2-4 days per week for 3-3.5 hours per day starting March 11.
 We are a nature school where we spend all day outside in all types of weather including rain, snow, high winds, and cold weather (20F).

 Wild Beginning Nature School provides entirely outdoor education programs that are distinguished by:

 - A commitment to 100% outdoor nature immersion

 - Teaching to the whole child: body, heart, and mind.

 We believe that children learn best through direct experience with the natural world.
 Our goal is to tap into their senses of wonder about nature while teaching basic environmental principles and following our state’s guidelines for getting kids ready for kindergarten.
 We promote respect for all living beings, we believe that love is the ultimate teaching tool, that children learn best through play, and we promote how to minimize our impact on the earth.
 Moments of learning and growing at Wild Beginnings are created through the magic of free play, exploring nature with all one’s senses, story-telling, games, personal and collective art projects, building, journaling, songs, and much more.
 Our lessons flow organically from what nature presents each day.

 ESSENTIAL JOB FUNCTIONS:

 - Help to plan and carry out daily programs in an inviting and safe manner including helping children stay comfortable in inclement weather conditions and managing risk in an outdoor setting.

 - Plan intentional lessons each week for your students.